-For more information, see gradschool.princeton.edu/academics/degree-requirements/phd-requirements/dissertation-and-fpo/advanced-degree-application.
+For more information, see gradschool.princeton.edu/academics/degree-requirements/phdrequirements/dissertation-and-fpo and gradschool.princeton.edu/academics/degree-requirements/phd-requirements/dissertation-and-fpo/advanced-degree-application.

 4.2 Master of Science in Engineering (MSE) Program

 The Master of Science in Engineering program is of two years duration and includes an original thesis.
 MSE candidates are required to take at least eight courses in addition to writing a thesis, which demonstrates their mastery of selected technical areas.
 MSE students do not normally take MAE 503 ("Directed Research") and need department approval to do so.
 All eight courses, with the exception of MAE 503, must be taken for credit.